dart-lang/site-www/src/_guides/language/effective-dart/usage.md

   the body of the case.

-(Default values are *not* included in this list because future versions of Dart may support non-const default values.
-So you still need to explicit write `const` on the outermost expression there so that it doesn't become a breaking change to later support non-const expressions in that context.)
+(Default values are *not* included in this list because future versions of Dart may support non-const default values.)

 Basically, any place where it would be a static error to write `new` instead of `const`, you can and should omit the `const`.